pvdz/preval/tests/cases/normalize/expressions/assignments/for_a/auto_ident_new_computed_complex_complex.md

 ## Todos triggered

-- (todo) Support this node type in isFree: NewExpression
+- (todo) do we want to support NewExpression as expression statement in free loops?

 ## Globals